lexicalunit/atom-notes/README.md

 ## Triggering from outside Atom

-To add Atom Notes to the Apple Services menu use this [Apple service][apple-service].
+To add Atom Notes to the Apple Services menu and set a keyboard shortcut for use outside Atom use this [Apple service][apple-service].
+Then use your configured shortcut &mdash; see the section on Keybindings, above, for details on configuring a shortcut inside Atom &mdash; from inside or outside Atom to toggle the notes view.

-Otherwise in macOS and Windows the URL `atom://atom-notes/toggle` will toggle the notes view.
+Alternatively in macOS and Windows the URL `atom://atom-notes/toggle` will toggle the notes view.
 The command will operate in the front-most or most recently active window or open a new one.
 It will start Atom if necessary.
 There are many ways to automate this.
 For example, in macOS:

 - Call `open atom://atom-notes/toggle` from the command line or a script.
 - Use the [Apple service][apple-service] mentioned above.
 - Install [Alfred][alfred] (requires the Power Pack purchase) and the [alfred-atom-notes workflow][alfred-atom-notes].
-Then use the configurable shortcut, shift-cmd-j, from inside or outside Atom to toggle the notes view.

 ## ⚠️ Incompatible Package Error